How To Find The Magnitude Of Torque

 2. Determine the Force Applied:

 Identify the magnitude and direction of the force being applied.
-The force is what causes or attempts to cause the rotation.
+Here's the thing — the force is what causes or attempts to cause the rotation.
 Make sure you're using the correct units for force (Newtons in the SI system).

 Example: If you're pushing on a wrench with a force of 50 N, then F = 50 N.